vegah/Fantasista.DNA/Fantasista.DNA/readme.md

 ﻿# Fantasista.DNA

-Simple helper files for reading and working with different types of DNA stuff.
+A library for reading, handling and working with bioinformatic files and formats.
+The library is work in progress, and it is mainly created to be able to work with this stuff myself.

 # Install

 ```bash
 $ dotnet add package Fantasista.DNA
 ```

+# Roadmap

+The first versions will prioritize reading different kinds of file formats.
+See list below over supported files.

+Next versions:

+* Reading Sam Files
+* Reading Cram files
+* Reading Bam files

-## Documentation
+# Documentation

 [Examples](https://github.com/vegah/Fantasista.DNA/blob/main/examples.md)
 [Complete API Documentation](https://github.com/vegah/Fantasista.DNA/blob/main/docs/index.md)